rezataroosheh/kafka-survay/README.md

 2. **auto.commit.interval.ms**
 This property defines the frequency (in milliseconds) for the consumed offsets to get committed to ZooKeeper.
 3. **client.id**
-This can be any string, and will be used by the brokers to identify messages sent from the client.
+This can be any string and will be used by the brokers to identify messages sent from the client.
 It is used in logging and metrics, and for quotas.

 ## Reliability Guarantees
 1. Kafka guarantees messages order in a partition.